List of Still Game episodes: Series 1 (2002)

-Early series of the show featured short sound clips whenever an exterior shot of Osprey Heights (the building Jack, Victor, and Isa live in) occurred.
+Note: Early series of the show featured short sound clips whenever an exterior shot of Osprey Heights (the building Jack, Victor, and Isa live in) occurred.
 These included Jack and Victor sighing contentedly and one of the two saying "Is that you?" with the other replying "Oh, aye, that's me."
-Arguably the most common featured Jack and Victor humming a song ("Hurdy gurdy gurdy, in the windae boxes").
+The most common clip featured Jack and Victor humming the song "Hurdy gurdy gurdy, in the windae boxes".
 These decreased in frequency after the first couple of series, and were discontinued altogether by the fourth series.